About Returns and Refunds

 I really do appreciate getting reviews, though, and other potential customers find them helpful, so I’d be very happy if you would be willing to come back here at some point and leave an honest review of your experience with the seeds.
 If you choose to talk about your experience with my seeds on other sites, that’s obviously fine too; better than fine if it’s good things.
 Just…please…if you aren’t happy, contact me directly as well so I can have the opportunity to make it right with you with a refund, a shop credit, or replacements.
 I want you to be happy with your seeds!

-For my part, I make every effort to send you fresh, well-cleaned, properly identified, viable seeds.
+For my part, I make every effort to send you fresh, well-cleaned, properly identified, viable seeds from my most recent harvest.
 Sometimes, things happen beyond my control, though: pollinators may cross plants that I thought were sufficiently isolated, genetic quirks may produce off-type plants, or the occasional stray seed may get mixed in with another type of seed, for example.
 I also can’t control what happens during shipping or delivery.
-(Seeds are pretty tough, but exposure to extreme temperatures in transit or in your mailbox could be an issue, particularly when you’re buying seeds that are in their cold-moist or warm-moist treatment periods.)
+(Seeds are pretty tough, but exposure to extreme temperatures in transit or in your mailbox could be an issue.)
 And, it’s not up to me when, where, or how you choose to sow, what containers and growing medium you use, or how you handle germination conditions like temperature, humidity, air circulation, and pest and disease prevention.

 Also, the problem with offering uncommon seeds is that they are generally uncommon for a good reason: often because they are inherently challenging to grow.
 I do my best to provide appropriate germination guidelines for each kind of seed right in the website listing—based on first-hand experience whenever possible—so you know what you’re getting into before you spend your money.
 But there often isn’t much dependable information available on germinating particularly rare seeds, so some of these species may require some experimentation on your part.
 If you aren’t willing to deal with challenging protocols like alternating warm-and-cold periods or can’t accept that germination times that can extend past a year or more, please don’t buy the seeds to begin with.